ZeMysticalTaco/helix-public-plugins/README.md

 /CharTakeCustomClass [character] - Takes the custom class of a character.
 ```

+### Item Menu
+Adds a context menu Item spawner, that allows you to spawn items directly on the ground or in your inventory from the Context Menu.

+You must have the CAMI privilege "Helix - Item Menu" or be a Superadmin.

+Left Click when not looking at anything to spawn an item to the ground.

+Left Click when looking at a player to spawn an item into their inventory.

+Right Click to spawn an item into your inventory.

-## Future
+# Future
 *Nothing is guaranteed to stay here, it's more of a personal mental note for me and a tease for you.
 Something may be released and not even be here.*

 ### Item Flipping
 Adds an option to items to allow you to flip an item Vertically or Horizontally.

-### Item Menu
-Adds a context menu Item spawner, that allows you to spawn items directly on the ground or in your inventory from the Context Menu.